zoosky/sbtnp-test/README.md

 sbtnp-test
 ==========

-A project for demonstrating dupplicate files in UniversalMappings
+A project for demonstrating RPM package relocation and replacing maintainer scripts in systemv

 ## Tool Installation